piglovesyou/graphql-let/README.md

 ## How it works

-There are three entry points to graphql-let: a CLI, a webpack loader, and a Babel plugin.
-Mostly, all do the same.
+There are three entry points to graphql-let: CLI, webpack loader, and Babel plugin.
+Mostly, all do the same as below.

 1. It loads configurations from `.graphql-let.yml`
+2. It builds codegen context from glob patterns from the config, a file content from webpack or an AST from Babel).
-2. It passes them to GraphQL code generator to get `.ts(x)`s, which runtime will use
+3. It passes these to GraphQL code generator to get `.ts(x)`s, which runtime will make use of
-3. It generates `.d.ts` for the `.ts(x)`s, which your IDE and `tsc` will use
+4. It generates `.d.ts` for the `.ts(x)`s, which your IDE and `tsc` will use

-There are a few things it works on to make it happen fast and stable.
+There are a few things graphql-let works on to make it happen fast and stable.

 -   Sharing the processes.
-Loading remote schema and generating `.d.ts`s are heavy, so it runs them fewer times when it's possible.
+Generating files is expensive, so it runs less time to run GraphQL code generator and TypeScript API.
 -   Caching.
-By embedding hashes of source states, it reduces the number of unnecessary compilation.
+By embedding hashes of source states, it reduces the number of unnecessary generation.
 -   Sharing the promises.
-The webpack compilation of the typical SSR applications as Next.js runs `"node"` and `"web"` simultaneously.
-If sources are the same, the compilation should run once.
+The webpack compilation in typical SSR applications as Next.js runs [targets](https://webpack.js.org/concepts/targets/) of `"node"` and `"web"` simultaneously.
+If sources are the same, the compilation should run at a time.

 ## Get started with webpack loader